OIRL/Blind-PS-DHM-methods/index.md

 ## Blind-PS-DHM-methods
 ### Fast, automatic and accurate methods

-Phase Shifting Digital holographic microscopy (PS-DHM) is an optical interferometric system that records several interference pattern, named holograms, when the three diffraction orders that compose the hologram spectrum overlapping between them as is the caseses of architectures as: in-line and slightly off-axis.
-The overlapping between the diffraction orders require the accurate knowledge of the phase shifts between the recorded the holograms.
-However, experimentally such accuracy is frequently arduous, leading to the use of inexact values of the phase shift which produce distorted and unreliable phase map.

-We present two blind-iterative phase-shifting algorithms (Not need the accurate knowledge of the phase shifts.) for accurate quantitative phase images in PS-DHM: Blind three raw hologrmas and Blind two raw holograms.
-The proposed methods are based on the demodulation of the spectral components of the recorded holograms and operate with at most three phase-shifted holograms.
-The hallmarks of our methods are accuracy, and reduced acquisition and processing times leading to a PS-DHM system more suitable for dynamic imaging, as is the case of live cell imaging and colloidal systems.
+We present two blind-iterative phase-shifting algorithms in which there is no need of prior knowledge of the phase shifts between the raw holograms.
+These two approaches provide accurate quantitative phase images in Phase-Shifting Digital Holographic Microscopy (PS-DHM) using  three or two raw holograms.
+The proposed methods are based on the demodulation of the spectral components of the recorded holograms.
+The hallmarks of our methods are blindness (no prior knowledge of any phase shift), accuracy, and reduced acquisition and processing times leading to a PS-DHM system more suitable for dynamic imaging, as is the case of live cell imaging and colloidal systems

-### Blind three raw hologrmas
+### Blind three raw holograms

 This method uses three raw holograms with arbitrary phase-shift.
-The only requirement of this approach is that the PS-DHM system should operate in slightly off-axis regime.
-Thus, the angle between the reference and the object waves cannot be equal to zero but the Fourier components can be partially overlapped.
+The only requirement of this approach is that the PS-DHM system should operate in slightly off-axis regime with an overlay between the different spectral orders up to 80%.
+Thus, the Fourier components of the real and virtual images (e.g., +1 and -1 terms) can be partially overlapped.

 <img src="images/trheeRawHolograms.png" alt="hi" class="inline"/>

-### Blind two raw hologrmas
+### Blind two raw holograms

 This method uses two raw holograms with arbitrary phase-shift.
-The main advantage of the proposed method is the reduction in both the acquisition and computation time.
-The implementation for two hologrmas reduce the adquisition an computational time 33% compared with the standar three-frame PS algorithms.
-The only requirement of this approach is that the PS-DHM system should operate in slightly off-axis regime without overlapping of the spectrum of the ±1 terms.
+Since in this implementation we only uses two holograms, there is a 33% reduction  in both the acquisition and computational time  compared with the previous blind three-frame PS-DHM algorithms.
+The advantage of the reduced acquisition and processing times leads to a PS-DHM system more suitable for dynamic imaging.
+However, the requirement of this approach is that the PS-DHM system should operate in slightly off-axis regime without overlapping of the spectra of the ±1 terms.

 <img src="images/twoRawHolograms.png" alt="hi" class="inline"/>